cecad-imaging/FIJI_Basics_Course/exercises/exercises.md

 \newpage

 ## Automated thresholding
-c

 1. Open the image hela-cells.tif.
 In this task, we first want to automatically identify the nuclei.
 Select the appropriate channel and duplicate.

 2. Test all available thresholding methods. `[Image > Adjust > Auto Threshold...]`, set method to 'Try all'.
-You can see that most method already produce nice results.
+You can see that most methods already produce nice results.
 Please also try the 'Check Thresholds' function from the BioVoxxel toolbox.
 Click on the most right button (right pointing double arrow) in the toolbar and select the biovoxxel toolset.
 Then select the Threshold check via the new toolbar icon (green cube).

 3. In the next step, we want to identify the lysosomes (red).
 Try to threshold the appropriate channel with Otsu's method.
 Are the